Ultimate Guide To Nepal

 • Before you go on your Nepal trip, make sure to do some pre-research about the country.
 You can read our article and buy some Nepal travel guidebooks.

 • If traveling specifically to Nepal, you likely have to board a plane.
-We have an open border with India, but it is not available for other countries’ citizens besides Indians and Nepali.
+We have an open border with India, but it is not available for citizens of other countries besides India and Nepal.

 • Nepal is a year-round destination.
 Still, there are certain seasons and times when it’s perfect to travel.
 For instance, the Fall (late September to late November) is the best time to plan a Nepal trip, as the weather is stable and suitable for outdoor visits.